-I thought I could improve on this and set about designing and making bespoke, hand built contemporary funerary urns, that I hoped, in a discreet way, might celebrate life and be of some comfort to those who remain.
+I thought I could improve on this and set about designing and making unique, hand-built crematorium urns, that I hoped, in a discrete way, might celebrate life and be of some comfort to those who remain.

 I am a member of the Heritage Crafts Association, Northern Potters, the Good Funeral Guild and the Society of Bereavement Practitioners.